GE 645: System configuration

 Compared to the rest of the 600 series the 645 did not use the standard IOC's (input/output controllers) for I/O. Nor did it use the DATANET-30 front end processor for communications.
 Instead both sets of functionality was combined into one unit called a GIOC (Generalized I/O Controller) which provided dedicated channels for both Peripheral (Disc/Tape) and Terminal I/O. The GIOC acted as an Active Device and was directly connected to memory via dedicated links to each System Controller that was present in a specific configuration.

-The Extended Memory Unit, though termed a drum, was in reality a large fixed-head hard disk with one head per track, this was a OEM product from Librascope.
+The Extended Memory Unit, though termed a drum, was in reality a large fixed-head hard disk with one head per track, this was an OEM product from Librascope.
 The EMU consisted of 4,096 tracks providing 4MW (megawords) of storage (equivalent to 16MB).
 Each track had a dedicated read/write head, these were organised into groups of 16 "track sets" which are used to read/write a sector.
 A sector is the default unit of data allocation in the EMU and is made up of 80 words, of which 64 words are data and the remaining 16 were used as a guard band.
 The average transfer rate between the EMU and memory was 470,000 words per second, all transfers were 72-bits (two words) wide, with it taking 6.7μs to transfer 4 words.
 The unit had a rotational speed of 1,725 rpm, which ensured an average latency of 17.4 milliseconds.